gsanchez13/ghibli_movieapp/readme.md

 3. Content should be in a (column) with a (left orientation)

 **Review Text Input**
-1. Text(input) should have an explicit width of 400 px
+1. Text(input) should have an explicit width of 400px